mouseless/mouseless.org/what-we-do.md

 # Software Re-engineering
 :br

-::::box{title="We offer our expertise to update and maintain your legacy in-house software" image-align="right"}
+::::box{title="We offer our expertise to update and maintain legacy in-house software." image-align="right"}
 ---
 image: /images/what-we-do/sr.png
 ---

-If you develop an in-house software, it's likely to become outdated and miss out essential technology upgrades.
-Organizations naturally prioritize their business challenges over technical needs which creates a persistent problem that requires professional attention.
+For our clients that develop in-house software, their systems are likely to become outdated and miss out on essential technology upgrades.
+Organizations naturally prioritize their business challenges over technical needs which creates a persistent problem that requires dedicated technical support.

-We're more than willing to offer our expertise to take full responsibility for such systems.
-It enables your workforce to focus on business concerns while granting us an opportunity to address engineering challenges.
+We’re ready to offer our expertise to take full responsibility for such systems.
+This lets our clients' team focus on business priorities while we handle the engineering challenges.

 ::::